An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Nonuniform Nonautonomous Markus--Yamabe Conjecture

 In summary, if $0\leq s\leq t$ we prove that

-and this same reasoning will make it possible to show the estimation associated with the projector $I-P(\cdot)$ and $0\leq t\leq s$. \end{proof}
+and this same reasoning will allow us to show the estimation associated with the projector $I-P(\cdot)$ and $0\leq t\leq s$. \end{proof}

-The previous Lemma extends a previous result made by W. Coppel \cite[p.13]{Coppel} in the uniform context.
-A direct consequence of the above Lemma is that we can extend the interval $[T,+\infty)$ to $\mathbb{R}^{+}$ in the Definition \ref{NUES} and also in Proposition \ref{robustezresultado} without considering additional conditions for $B(t)$ on the interval $[0,T]$.
+The previous Lemma extends a result made by W. Coppel \cite[p.13]{Coppel} in the uniform context.
+A direct consequence is that we can extend the interval $[T,+\infty)$ to $\mathbb{R}^{+}$ in the Definition \ref{NUES} and also in Proposition \ref{robustezresultado} without considering additional conditions for $B(t)$ on the interval $[0,T]$.

-On the other hand, it is useful to recall that the nonuniform exponential sta\-bi\-li\-ty is also a particular case of GNUAS as states the following result.
+On the other hand, it is useful to recall that the nonuniform exponential sta\-bi\-li\-ty is also a particular case of global asymptotic stability as states the following result.

-\begin{lemma} If the linear system (\ref{lin}) is nonuniformly exponentially stable then it is globally nonuniformly asymptotically stable. \end{lemma} \begin{proof} As the linear system is nonuniformly exponentially stable, that is
+\begin{lemma} If the linear system \eqref{lin} is nonuniformly exponentially stable then it is globally asymptotically stable. \end{lemma} \begin{proof} As the linear system is nonuniformly exponentially stable, that is

 clearly the inequality (\ref{referencial2}) is verified with the functions $\theta(t_{0})=e^{\varepsilon t_{0}}$ and $\beta(r,t-t_0)=Kre^{-\alpha (t-t_0)}$ and the result follows from Proposition \ref{karaf}. \end{proof}